Belfas13/Split-BCH-BCHA-using-a-splitbch.org/README.md

 # Split BCH and BCHA using a [splitbch.org](https://splitbch.org/)
-How to split Bitcoin Cash and Bitcoin Cash ABC
+How to split Bitcoin Cash and Bitcoin Cash ABC after HardFork 2020

 <a>
  <a href="">